 However, there is a great deal to see in and around Arras today.
 It is a large area, and therefore covered by two pages on the website.
+An excellent recent guidebook to the area, with a series of well described walks and a car tour, is The Battles of Arras North by Jon Cooksey and Jerry Murland.

 This page covers Arras and the Memorial to the Missing, and also the area north-east of Arras.
-The second page, in the old format but to be added shortly, covers the areas to the east and south-east of Arras.
+The second page, in the old format but to be updated shortly, covers the areas to the east and south-east of Arras.
 Arras is also close to Vimy Ridge, where there are preserved trenches and a major Canadian memorial.

 Staying in Arras